Asymptotic base loci via Okounkov bodies: Introduction

 The organization of the paper is as follows.
 We start in Section \ref{prelimsec} by collecting basic facts on the asymptotic base loci, asymptotic valuations, divisorial Zariski decompositions, restricted volumes, and moving Seshadri constants.
 In Section \ref{oksec}, we review the construction and basic properties of limiting Okounkov bodies.
-The next two sections concern asymptotic valuations via limiting Okounkov bodies.
+In the next two sections, we study the asymptotic properties of divisors via limiting Okounkov bodies.
 We give the proofs of Theorem \ref{main1} and Corollary \ref{maincor1} in Section \ref{restsec}, and we calculate the divisorial Zariski decomposition via the limiting Okounkov bodies in Section \ref{divzdsec}.
 We then turn to the augmented base loci and moving Seshadri constants.
-In Section \ref{augsec}, we show Corollary \ref{maincor2} first, and then prove Theorem \ref{main2}.
+In Section \ref{augsec}, we show Theorem \ref{main2} and Corollary \ref{maincor2}.
 Section \ref{movsessec} is devoted to proving Theorem \ref{main3}.